ubucon-asia/2022/content/news/2022-08-17-call-for-paper/index.md

 This UbuCon Asia 2022 will be the first in-person Ubuntu Asia conference, we hope to gather as social forum and technical platform that allows various groups within asia a chance to come together, network, and share their work related to Ubuntu.

 Any organizational questions about the conference can be emailed to contact@ubucon.asia

+We also plan to open call for sponsors soon.
+If you're interested and wanna get notified when call for sponsors open, You may contact sponsorship@ubucon.asia